mike632t/x11-calc/README.md

 the  simulator is reset using 'Ctrl&#8209;C'.
 However, any changes will be saved in hidden data file.

+### Exiting

+Clicking  on the On/Off switch will turn the simulator on and off,  but  if you hold down the off switch down for two seconds the program will exit.

 ### Debugging

 You  can  start the simulation in trace mode using '&#8209;t', or in single  step